 Agur Lake Camp Society

-Agur Lake Camp Society is a caring organization that operates a barrier-free facility for children and other people with special needs to enjoy nature in a safe and enabling environment, along with their families & caregivers.
+Agur Lake Camp Society is a caring organization that operates a barrier-free campground for children and other people with disabilities to enjoy nature in a safe and enabling environment, along with their families & caregivers.

 Agur Lake Camp has been a community initiative every step of the way.